WAN Security

 We still have route learning on the LAN side, and this route is placed into a VPN, just like a VRF.
 So this is new reachability information learned from the LAN and sent as an OMP update to the vSmart.
 The vSmart acts as a route reflector and reflects this information.
 The vSmart makes all the path decisions for the network.

 If you want to manipulate the path information, you can do this in the vSmart controller.
-So you can drive preference for other transports or change the next hop from the controller without any box-by-box configuration.
+So you can choose your preferred transports or change the next hop from the controller without any box-by-box configuration.

 Next, let us examine direct internet access.
-So, for direct access, we have several use cases that we need to meet.
+So, for direct access, we need to meet several use cases.
 The primary use case is PCI compliance, so before the packet leaves the branch, it needs to be inspected with a stateful firewall and an IPS solution.
 The SD-WAN enterprise firewall is application-aware, and we have IPS integrated with SD-WAN that can solve this use case.

-Then, we have a guest access use case.
-Where guests are working in a branch office.
+Then, we have a guest access use case, where guests work in a branch office.
 We need content filtering for these guests, too.
-SD-WAN can run URL filtering that can be used here—also, direct cloud access use case.
+SD-WAN can run URL filtering that can be used here, as well as a direct cloud access use case.
 So we want to provide optimal performance to employee traffic but select and choose applications and send them directly from the branch to the Cloud and other applications to the HQ.
 Again, the DNS web layer security would be helpful here.

 So the main features, enterprise firewall, URL filtering, and IPS, are on the box, with the DNS layer filtering being a cloud feature with Cisco Umbrella.
 This provides complete edge security and does not need a two-box solution, except for the additional Cisco Umbrella, a cloud-native solution dispersed around the globe with security functions delivered from PoPs.